microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

-Then, you'll need to open the VM in VirtualBox, go to System Preferences, go to Security & Privacy, General, unlock the settings, and allow apps from the osxfuse developer to run.
+Then, you'll need to open the VM in VirtualBox, go to System Preferences, go to Security & Privacy, General, unlock the settings, and allow system extensions from the osxfuse developer to run.

 Then, retry the above, and see if it works: